apache/superset/CONTRIBUTING.md

 ## Types of Contributions

-### Report Bugs
+### Report Bug / Submit Feedback

-Report bugs through GitHub.
+The best way to send feedback is to file an issue on GitHub.

 If you are reporting a bug, please include:

 - Your operating system name and version.
+- Superset version.
+- Detailed steps to reproduce the bug.
 - Any details about your local setup that might be helpful in troubleshooting.
-- Detailed steps to reproduce the bug.

 When posting Python stack traces, please quote them using [Markdown blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/).

+If you are proposing a feature:

+- Explain in detail how it would work.
+- Keep the scope as narrow as possible, to make it easier to implement.
+- Remember that this is a volunteer-driven project, and that contributions are welcome :)

 ### Fix Bugs

-Look through the GitHub issues for bugs.
-Anything tagged with `bug` is open to whoever wants to implement it.
+Look through the GitHub issues.
+Issues tagged with `#bug` is open to whoever wants to implement it.

 ### Implement Features

-Look through the GitHub issues for features.
-Anything tagged with `feature` or `starter_task` is open to whoever wants to implement it.
+Look through the GitHub issues.
+Issues tagged with `#feature` is open to whoever wants to implement it.

 ### Improve Documentation